AlexChicote/AppointmentsNoShow/README.md

 2. EDA.
 This phase includes the common tasks during featuring engineering: getting rid of nuls (none), dummies, outliers, errors and creation of new features.
 Interesting part
 3. Design and application of the model.
 I tried most of the classifiers available to me just for fun.
 I selected 2 of them as a finallist: Neural Networks(Keras) and Gradient Boost Classifiero.
 4. Tunning and tweaking the model.
 I tried SMOTE, PCA and gridsearch through hyperparameters to try to improve my score.
 4. Analysis and exposition of the results.
-THe metrics are accuracy and the False Positive Rate
+The metrics are accuracy and the False Positive Rate

 With no more delay, I am proceeding.
 I will publish my notebooks following the same order than my POA. the titles of my notebooks should be self-explanatory but I will also numbered them just in case.